Ethical Practice

 - An estimated 5 million people have access to appropriate healthcare globally due to revenues from the diamond industry

-- 99.8% of the global supply of diamonds is produced by Kimberley Process participants
+- 99.8% of the global supply of diamonds is produced by Kimberley Process participants.

-- Diamonds account for 88% of Botswana’s export revenue, 35% of government revenue and 20% of the gross domestic product (GDP)
+The diamond trade contributes approximately $8 billion per annum to Africa - Diamonds account for 88% of Botswana’s export revenue, 35% of government revenue and 20% of the gross domestic product (GDP)

 - Diamonds account for approximately 48% of Namibia’s export revenue, 59% of government revenue and 21% of GDP